 - Codecademy is one of the most popular coding programs online.
 They provide free courses on many different programming languages.
 They also offer membership options ranging from $20 to $40.
 Learn more about Codecademy in our review.

 - Online learning platforms like Udemy, Ruby Koans, egghead, and Coursera offer thousands of videos in a wide range of topics.

 Nucamp is a bootcamp for people who want to learn the skills to become a software engineer or web developer from scratch.
 While the program offers support on some components of the job search, not all students have access and they do not provide 1-on-1 mentorship

 Pathrise is a full service organization that helps software engineers land the best job possible.
 Our mentors have experience on both sides of the hiring table and work 1-on-1 with fellows on each step of their job search, including resume & portfolio building, LinkedIn optimization, behavioral and technical interview preparation, cold emailing & reverse recruiting strategies, salary negotiation, and more.
 We personally tailor our curriculum to meet each fellow’s specific career goals and learning objectives.

 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
+There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1 sessions as needed.
 All of our sessions are live, as well as recorded, so fellows can review previous material and keep learning.
-The Pathrise income share agreement (ISA) is 9% of the first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in working with our mentors to get help with your technical and behavioral interviews or any other aspect of the job search, join Pathrise.